 “A high-quality geography education should inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.”
 (Back on track book)

 An enquiry-based approach is at the centre of our sequentially planned Geography curriculum which is underpinned by our vision and values.
 The skill of forming and asking key questions about a place or topic is modelled by the class teacher and children progress to asking their own key questions in groups in Year 2.
 Children use fieldwork skills and a range of resources to gather the information they need to answer the key questions including atlases, photographs, books, people and ICT.
 This information allows them to develop their geographical knowledge.
 To support children’s disciplinary knowledge, the class teacher promotes the idea that there is always more to find out about our ever-changing world.

-Children in EYFS will encounter these aspects of the Understanding the World strand of the EYFS curriculum through adult-led activities and continuous provision.
+Children in the EYFS will develop and establish their substantive knowledge through adult-led activities and continuous provision.
 Adults will support children in their geographical understanding by talking to children during their play, encouraging them to deepen their understanding through questioning when appropriate.
 Children will develop a fascination for the world around them and begin to develop their independence as a geographer as they transition to Key Stage 1.
 Our current Reception/Year One classes will further support this as children will be exposed earlier to Key Stage one concepts and vocabulary.
 Lessons are planned carefully with clear intentions for each year group.

 By teaching and encouraging children to use these skills with the relevant geographical vocabulary, children deepen their geographical understanding.

 Children are also invited to be geographers through the use of Paddington’s Postcards.
-During class assemblies children will explore the place Paddington is sending his postcard from using atlases, photographs and ICT such as Google Maps and Google Earth.
+During class assemblies children will explore the place Paddington is sending his postcard from using maps, photographs and ICT such as Google Maps and Google Earth.
 During these assemblies, children will compare each new place with their own locality through discussion and visual prompts, further covering the relevant strands in both the EYFS and Key Stage One curriculums.
 These sessions will cover both human and physical geography as they look at the lives of children from each key place, as well as location, weather and key features.
 They will also provide children with additional opportunities to revisit previous learning.